 Top 5 Swedish casinos that haven’t applied for a license yet

 If you’re looking for a shortcut to our pickings for the best Swedish casinos that provide a great game experience to Swedes, we’re not going to let you wait any longer.
+The sites below offer top-notch gaming experience without any of the restrictions imposed to Swedish Gambling Authority license holders.

 1. Unique Casino: This playground is just perfect for Swedes as the site is translated in Swedish in a beautiful and eye-catching layout.
 Unique accepts Zimpler & ecopayz payments and they also provide customer support in Swedish, which speaks volumes about how much they value their SE players.